FRIENDS GUI: A graphical user interface for data collection and visualization of vaping behavior from a passive vaping monitor: OVERVIEW

-A growing body of research has emphasized that vaping patterns-such as the frequency, timing, and duration of puffs-play a critical role in smoking cessation outcomes \cite{harlow2022prospective, levy2018relationship, jackson2025trends}.
-However, a lack of standardized, objective methods to measure vaping behavior hinders cross-study comparisons and limits understanding of nicotine intake and usage trends \cite{doran2024protocol}.
-Most studies rely heavily on self-reporting \cite{schlam2013interventions,chamberlain2017psychosocial,maciosek2017health,schuck2011effectiveness}, which is inherently limited.
+A growing body of research has emphasized that vaping patterns – such as the frequency, timing, and duration of puffs – play a critical role in smoking cessation outcomes \cite{harlow2022prospective, levy2018relationship, jackson2025trends}.
+However, a lack of standardized, objective methods to measure vaping behavior hinders cross-study comparisons and limits understanding of usage trends \cite{doran2024protocol}.
+Most studies rely heavily on self-reporting, which is inherently limited \cite{chamberlain2013psychosocial, schuck2011effectiveness}.
 Many relevant behavioral metrics, such as puff timing and duration, cannot be accurately self-reported, and recall errors further reduce the reliability of such data \cite{shiffman2009immediate}.
 Even over a 4-hour session, self-reported puff counts correlated poorly with actual counts (r = 0.37) \cite{dowd2023examination}.
-Taking inspiration from sensors designed for monitoring of cigarette smoking \cite{lopez2013monitoring,sazonov2011rf}, sensors offer a promising alternative for more accurate monitoring of ENDS use.
+Taking inspiration from sensors designed for monitoring of cigarette smoking \cite{lopez2013monitoring, sazonov2011rf}, sensors offer a promising alternative for more accurate monitoring of ENDS use.
 For example, a system described in \cite{adams2020puffpacket} enables detailed measurement of vaping behavior, including puff depth and intensity.
 However, its reliance on internal electrical connections limits its practical utility.

 To address these challenges, the Flexible Robust Instrumentation of Electronic Nicotine Delivery Systems (FRIENDS) was developed as an open-source monitoring device that attaches externally to ENDS.
 FRIENDS integrates an electromagnetic (EM) sensor to detect puff events, a touch sensor to log when the device is held, and a thermistor to measure temperature changes during each puff and touch event.
 These components collectively record data to onboard memory with high-resolution ($15\,\mu\text{s}$) 64-bit extended POSIX timestamps with the event code.